EconomyLens.com

 Prime Minister Keir Starmer says importing Russia fuel is a way to 'protect UK consumers' from soaring energy prices. ©AFP

 London (AFP) – British leader Keir Starmer defended Wednesday a contentious move to ease sanctions on imports of Russian jet fuel and diesel as the Middle East war causes prices to spiral.
-The trade licence, which allows the UK to import Russian crude oil refined in third countries such as India, was heavily criticised by opposition parties.
-The licence is of “indefinite duration” according to the Department of Business and Trade website, and will be periodically reviewed.
+But opposition parties heavily criticised the trade licence, which allows the UK to import Russian crude oil refined in third countries such as India.

 Related